 Cramping during all stages of pregnancy is normal, unless it’s accompanied by severe pain or bleeding.
 During the earliest stages of pregnancy some women mistake the cramping for their menstrual cycle.
 This could be due to the fact that they may experience a little spot bleeding too.
-Spotting and cramping are classic symptoms of implantation.
-Implantation occurs when the fertilized egg attaches itself to the lining of the uterus.
+Spotting and cramping are classic symptoms of implantation, which occurs when the fertilized egg attaches itself to the lining of the uterus.
 In most cases, the spotting disappears within two or three days, but the cramping remains.

-What Causes Cramping during Early Pregnancy?
+What Causes Cramping During Early Pregnancy?

 At the moment of conception our body begins to produce hormones.
 The most common hormones are estrogen, progesterone, and hCG (human chorionic gonadotropin).
 Each hormone affects the body differently.
 However, during the early stages of pregnancy each hormone is being produced in high levels, which can lead to aches, pains and cramps.

 If you are experiencing cramping during the early stages of pregnancy, try drinking water while the cramping is occurring.
 Standing up and walking around is also said to help reduce cramping.
 Exercising throughout your pregnancy can reduce the incidence of cramps.
 Pelvic tilts and kegel exercises can strengthen your pelvic and abdominal muscles, and they can also reduce pain during labor and delivery by making the uterus and surrounding muscles and ligaments strong enough to handle the pressure caused by the baby.
 Try taking a warm shower or bath, using a heat compress on your lower back, or asking your partner for a massage.
 Talk with your healthcare provider about dosages and other pertinent information before taking over-the-counter medications for pain relief.
 Although acetaminophen is commonly used on pregnant women, too much of this drug can lead to problems with your liver.